r57zone/DSAdvance/README.md

-• **Keyboard emulation does not work in some games**<br>
+• **Keyboard emulation don't work in some games**<br>
-In some games, such as Max Payne or Crysis 2, this don't work, the reasons are still unknown.
+In some games, for example, Max Payne or Crysis 2, unfortunately, this does not work yet.

 ## Download
 >Version for Windows 10, 11.